flatten-official/flatten-somalia/docs/Adding a survey.md

 - `key`: The key is used heavily throughout the code (e.g. API route, Redux store, URL).
   Make sure to use a unique key that isn't used in the other objects.

+- `version`: The current version of the survey.
+Should be changed whenever the survey changes.

 - `enableManualLocation`: If true, a location is required.
   The user will be prompted to select a location on a map if their device can't retrieve their location automatically.